 How to post photo and video to Instagram from Mac

-Once you’ve mastered Instagram DM on Mac, dive deeper into Uplet — it has many beautiful assets you can benefit from:
+Once you’ve mastered Instagram DM on Mac, dive deeper into Grids — it has so much more to offer:

-Upload photos from your Mac’s desktop.
+- Upload photo and video from your Mac’s desktop.
 The most wanted feature across all Instagram apps is photo upload.
-Uplet enables you to bulk upload any content stored on your Mac to Instagram using drag and drop.
+Grids enables you to upload any content stored on your Mac to Instagram.

-Toggle between accounts.
-Just as with IM+, you can use Uplet for managing both your personal and business accounts — without any limitations.
+- Toggle between accounts.
+Just as with IM+, you can use Grids for managing both your personal and business accounts — without any limitations.
 The best thing is you don’t even have to sign in and out if you use multiple accounts — there’s an easy toggle for that.

 Tweaking Instagram on a Mac